PERSEUS worker

 from perseus.utils import submit_worker_jobThen, call it like this:

-job_id = submit_worker_job( worker_url="https://my.perseus.worker/path", # where to access the worker payload={"my": "data"}, # any data you want to submit with the job, has to be dict callback_url="https://core.perseus.my-institution.com/api/service/MyService/callback" # what URL the worker should request as callback, usually a service timeout=600, # seconds until the job will be terminated (default is 3600)) # returns either the assigned job_id (str) or None in case there was an error
+job_id = submit_worker_job( worker_url="https://my.perseus.worker/path", # where to access the worker payload={"my": "data"}, # any data you want to submit with the job, has to be dict callback_url="https://core.perseus.my-institution.com/api/service/MyService/callback" # what URL the worker should request as callback, usually a service request_timeout=10, # Connection timeout in seconds for the initial POST request to `worker_url`.
+Specifies how long to wait for the worker endpoint to respond before failing.
+Defaults to 5. worker_timeout=600, # Maximum execution time in seconds for the worker to complete the submitted task.
+Defines how long to wait for the worker to finish processing after the job has beed successfully submitted.
+Defaults to 3600.) # returns either the assigned job_id (str) or None in case there was an error